hopchouinard/Claraforge/README.md

 ## 🔮 The Vision

-Claraverse represents more than just a collection of prompts and protocols—it's a vision of a future where:
+Claraforge represents more than just a collection of prompts and protocols—it's a vision of a future where:

 - **AI Collaboration is Sophisticated**: Moving beyond simple queries to complex, multi-conversation partnerships
 - **Quality is Standard**: Where the "Quality In, Quality Out" principle eliminates mediocre AI interactions